Professor of Physics and Astronomy, San Jose State University

 Are you being blocked from registering for Physics 49, 50, 51 or 52?
-Read this, follow instructions, then email me and I can help you out.
+Read this and then follow instructions from there.

-I will have office hours on Tuesday, August 23 in the Engineering Student Success Center (ESSC) in ENGR 344 from 9-12 and 1-4.
-My ESSC hours will continue on Tuesdays throughout the semester, from 9-11 and 2:30-4:30.
-My Physics 50 and Physics Major Advising office hours will be from 11-12 and 3-4 on Thursdays in Sci 264 and by appointment.
+My Physics 50 and Physics Major Advising office hours will be from 11-12 and 3-4 on Thursdays in Sci 264 and by appointment outside of those hours.

 Engineering majors: Don't know how advising works yet?
 Here is some useful info!